aurelia/aurelia/packages/router/tech-notes.md

 - receive a navigation (instruction) from the navigator and process it
 - invoke routing hooks when appropriate

-### `NavigationCoordinator/StateCoordinator`
+### `NavigationCoordinator`

 Helps the router coordinate navigations.
 More to come.

 ### `RoutingScope` (`.scope`)

-The router uses routing scopes to organize all endpoints (viewports and viewport scopes) into a hierarchical structure.
-Each routing scope belongs to a parent/owner routing scope (except the root, that has no parent) and can in turn have several routing scopes that it owns.
-A routing scope always has a connected endpoint.
-(And an endpoint always has a connected routing scope.)
+The router uses routing scopes to organize all endpoints (viewports and viewport scopes) into two hierarchical structures.
+Each routing scope belongs to a parent/children hierarchy, that follows the DOM and is used when routing scopes are added and removed, and an owner/owning hierarchy that's used when finding endpoints.
+Every routing scope has a routing scope that owns it (except the root) and can in turn have several routing scopes that it owns.
+A routing scope always has a connected endpoint content.
+(And an endpoint content always has a connected routing scope.)

 Every navigtion/load instruction that the router processes is first tied to a routing scope, either a specified scope or the root scope.
 That routing scope is then asked to
 1. find